Violeta-Tejera/Layer-Uncertainty-Framework/readme.md

 This repository contains an adaptation for this seminar of  [this paper](https://link.springer.com/chapter/10.1007/978-3-032-04558-4_30)'s by Font et. al. Their authors propose a framework for uncertainty quantification based on nearest neighbors across layers as a post-hoc method to yield explainations in regards to Neural Nets' produced decisions.

+In this seminar we will only work with the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset for handwritten digits recognition.

 ## Using this repository

 After cloning, create a Python (It's preferable to use version 3.12) virtual environment and activate it.